Machine Learning Engineer Portfolio: The Complete Guide (Projects, Structure & Templates)

 ML Tooling: MLflow or Weights and Biases for experiment tracking and model versioning, Feast or a lightweight feature store for managing training and serving features consistently, and Evidently AI for data drift detection and model performance monitoring.

-One-Weekend Starter Project: Fraud Detection Pipeline
+One-Weekend Starter: Fraud Detection Pipeline

 fraud-detection/